Selling a business in the UK: Everything you need to know

 The amount of work required as part of the review will depend on the nature and complexity of the business assets.
 Of course, you may already be conducting regular reviews of your business performance, in which case that information should be shared and discussed with those involved in planning the sale.

-Again, this is why it’s a great idea to plan your exit strategy well in advance to have enough time to prepare your business for sale and make it as attractive as possible to potential acquirers.
+Again, this is why it’s a great idea to plan your exit strategy well in advance.
+Doing so gives you enough time to prepare your business for sale and make it as attractive as possible to potential acquirers.

-Business owners should also seek to clarify whether they are eligible for tax reliefs, such as Business Asset Disposal Relief – formerly known as Entrepreneur’s Relief – whereby they may be able to reduce capital gains tax to 10% on their first £1 million of gains.
+You might also be eligible for certain tax reliefs.
+For example, Business Asset Disposal Relief (formerly known as Entrepreneur’s Relief) allows owners to reduce their capital gains tax rate to 10% on the first £1 million of gains.

 Once you’ve decided the time is right to look for a buyer for your business, you’ll need to prepare to approach the market.
 There is a specific process to follow when appealing to the market, and, more often than not, you only get one shot at it.